 5. Examine The Deeper Wound

 The ability to look at a criticism objectively has a lot to do with self-awareness.
-Sometimes the reason a person’s comment hurts so deeply is because it pricks at a deeper wound from our past.
+Sometimes the reason a person’s comment hurts so deeply is that it pricks at a deeper wound from our past.

-Self-awareness will allow you to identify the original injury so you can gain proper perspective on your reaction to your current situation.
-For example, if image is extremely important to you, any implied criticism that calls into question the image you are portraying will wound more deeply than other ones.
+Self-awareness will allow you to identify the original injury so you can gain a proper perspective on your reaction to your current situation.
+For example, if an image is extremely important to you, any implied criticism that calls into question the image you are portraying will wound more deeply than other ones.

 We often do not realize the tender places from our past, and a rejection found in a critical remark can unconsciously take you all the way back to why you didn’t get the red ball in the playground.